-When they’re not scoring touchdowns, some NFL players are getting into trouble.
-We’re talking serious trouble.
-Players are accused of violent crimes sometimes resulting in an abrupt end to their football careers.
+When they’re not scoring touchdowns, some NFL players get into trouble — we’re talking serious trouble.
+Players who receive accusations of violent crimes sometimes see an abrupt end to their football careers.
 Keep reading to learn more.

 NFL players are notorious for run-ins with the law